microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 The above unit test clearly tests that the same account cannot be created twice.
 Try run it (check below for instructions on how to build and run this tutorial from our samples repository) and you will see that it always passes.
 But is the behavior still true if two requests happen _concurrently_?
 How can we test this?

-What if we spawn two tasks to create the account, concurrently?
+Hmm - what if we spawn two tasks to create the same account, concurrently?
 And then assert that only one creation succeeds, while the other always fails?
-Hmm - that can possibly work.
+That can possibly work, right?
 Let's write this test.

 ```c#
 [Test]